Learning Hugo

 We will now wrap the site in the

-into the header and create a newaside
+footerinto the header and create a newasidethat will hold ourtag and categorysection.

 <!DOCTYPE html>